Ruby Unconf Hamburg 2019 took place on 25th and 26th of May 2019 at the HAW Hamburg, DMI Campus Finkenau.

 If you are the first time in Hamburg we have some tipps for getting around here and what you should probably visit while being here.
 Having some days left before or after Ruby Unconf?
 Hamburg is beautiful <3

-The first Ruby Unconf Hamburg was a blast.
+The Ruby Unconf 2019 Hamburg was a blast.

 Code Of Conduct